MDK-Packs/IoT_Socket/README.md

 - [lwIP](https://en.wikipedia.org/wiki/LwIP)
 - [CMSIS-Driver WiFi](https://arm-software.github.io/CMSIS_5/Driver/html/group__wifi__interface__gr.html)

-Using the **IoT Socket Multiplexer** functionality it is possible to retarget communication to a different socket interface at run-time (for example from a wireless to wired connection).
+With the **IoT Socket Multiplexer** functionality it is possible to retarget communication to a different socket interface at run-time (for example from a wireless to wired connection).

 ### Supported IoT clients